xNok/dides/README.md

 - `POST /deploy/progress` - Manually progress deployment
 - `POST /deploy/rollback` - Manually trigger rollback

+### Assumptions made, design decisions, notes, thoughts etc

+* Decouple Inventory and Instance update from the deployment management
+  * Applying updates can be slow or unreliable thus it is better to get the big picture each time we decide to progress the deployment
+  * Instance updates can have a high throughput while deployment need to progress at steady pace
+* Introduce the concept of `DeploymentStrategy` to support for different deployment strategies (canary, percentage rollout, etc.)
+  * The `DeploymentTrigger` delegate the `desired_state` updates to the `DeploymentStrategy`
+* Use semantic version instead of `SHA1 hashes` as it makes test more readable while not changing the logic (aka. `SHA1 hashes` can still be used)
+*

 ## Implemented vs. Skipped

 This application provides: